-In the EU, Transparency Regulation No 1049/ 2001, EMA Policy 0043, EMA Policy 0070, as well as the Clinical Trials Regulation No 536/2014 set out the obligation for sponsors to make publicly available certain information stemming from clinical studies.
+In the EU, Transparency Regulation No 1049/ 2001, EMA Policy 0043, EMA Policy 0070, as well as the Clinical Trials Regulation No 536/2014 set out the obligation for sponsors to make publicly available certain information stemming from clinical studies, whether proactively or in response to third party requests.
 Interested parties based in the EU may submit a request to the EMA to access information included in the marketing authorization application for authorized medicinal products.
-Commercially confidential information and protected personal data may however not be accessed.
+Commercially confidential information and protected personal data, however, may not be accessed.